OSPF LSA,s & Special Area Types | OSPF Interview Questions & Answer Part-2

 Summary Insights:

 - During my last blog of OSPF Part-1, I explained about OSPF Packet types and states.
-Now I will explain about LSA & OSPF Special area types.
+Now I will explain about OSPF LSA & Special area types.

 Interview Questions: